widyaayuningtyas7/EDA-Customer-Personality-Analysis/README.md

 ## Recommendation

-1. Maximizing promoting wines for adult category and higher income, then promoting meat for old category and lower income
+1. Maximizing sales and promoting products such as wines, meat and gold **OR** making more deals for other products and getting more sales for it
-2. Maximizing sales and promoting more in store as most purchases are coming from store.
+2. Maximizing sales and promoting more in store as most purchases are coming from store **OR** making more deals for buying from website and catalog
+3. Find product price for more precise analysis